 The Social Security Program is mostly a retirement program, but it has welfare elements, as well.
 In addition to providing retirement income for many citizens, it pays for widows, orphans, and disabled persons.
 A little over 12% (including the employer's contribution) of every $100 earned is paid to the government for the Social Security trust fund.
-A person is eligible for Social Security income in her/his early 60s.
+A person is eligible for Social Security income starting at the age of 62.
 Benefits depend on how many years one has worked, the amount of the total contribution, and the age at which a person retires.
-(Retiring earlier will decrease yearly benefits, and retiring later will increase yearly benefits.)
+(Retiring earlier will decrease monthly benefits, and retiring later will increase monthly benefits.)

 |Many people feel that the system provides a false sense of security.
 Workers are led to believe that they will be secure in their retirement days because there is social "security."
 Because past administration have used surplus Social Security funds to help pay for the deficit, and with many Baby Boomers ready to retire in a few years, Social Security may only serve to provide minimal benefits to those reaching the "golden years."

 Currently, the program still enjoys a surplus in its trust fund.
 However, in several years, as most Baby Boomers will be enjoying full retirement, the surplus will run dry, and Social Security will experience a deficit.